Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games: Experiment

 \subsection{Effect of Fine-tuning}

-\textbf{Setup.} We study the generalization capabilities of LLMs fine-tuned on expert trajectories described in Section~\ref{sec:finetune}.
-We consider two types of generalization: \textit{intra-game} and \textit{OOD-game}.
-Intra-game generalization evaluates whether an LLM can adapt to \emph{unseen scenarios} within the same game, \emph{e.g.}, new stages, characters, or maps, that were not part of the training data.
-For this, we fine-tune the LLM on expert trajectories from all 12 games and evaluate it on 6 games that naturally provide unseen scenarios.
-Note that the scores are not directly comparable with those in Table~\ref{tab:main}, as the evaluation scenarios differ.
-In contrast, OOD-game generalization evaluates whether fine-tuning on a specific set of game trajectories enables the model to perform better on a held-out set of \textit{unseen games} that were not encountered during training.
-Specifically, we hold out \textit{Super Mario} and \textit{2048}, and fine-tune the model on trajectories from the remaining 10 games.
-We used the same evaluation scenario as Table~\ref{tab:main}.
-See Appendix~\ref{appendix:configuration} for details on the unseen scenarios used in intra-game generalization experiments.
+\paragraph{Setup.} To study the effect of fine-tuning, we consider three types of generalization: \textit{Intra-game}, \textit{OOD-game}, and \textit{Non-game}.
+Intra-game generalization evaluates whether an LLM can adapt to \emph{unseen scenarios} within the same game, \emph{e.g.}, new stages or characters.
+OOD-game generalization evaluates whether fine-tuning on a specific set of games enables the model to act better on \textit{unseen games}.
+Non-game generalization evaluates whether our gameplay fine-tuning set helps the model to perform better on non-game tasks like math or web navigation.
+For Intra-game and Non-game generalizations, we fine-tune LLMs on all 12 games, while for OOD-game generalization, we split 12 games in to 10 training games and 2 test games, i.e., \textit{Super Mario} and \textit{2048}. \fix{Additionally, to study the effect of data quality and scaling, we perform fine-tuning on high-score (original), low-score (samples with the lowest game score), and their mixed datasets (doubling the data volume).} See Appendix~\ref{appendix:configuration} for detailed fine-tuning configurations and unseen scenario details in intra-game generalization.

-\textbf{Intra-game Generalization.} Table~\ref{tab:ood_generalization_intra} shows performance of fine-tuned Llama-3.2-1B/3B models on unseen scenarios, compared to the pretrained ones.
-Despite their relatively smaller scale, we find that these models demonstrate strong generalization to unseen scenarios; in 4 out of 6 games, both fine-tuned models outperform their pretrained counterparts.
+\paragraph{Intra-game Generalization.} As shown in Table~\ref{tab:generalization_all}, fine-tuned Llama-3.2-1B/3B show better generalization to unseen scenarios than the pretrained ones; in 3 out of 5 games, both fine-tuned models outperform their pretrained counterparts.
 The performance gain largely comes from the model learning to generate valid actions more reliably after fine-tuning, especially in environments where the pretrained model frequently failed to act meaningfully.
 However, this approach appears insufficient to significantly enhance the spatial reasoning abilities of smaller models.
-This is evident in \textit{Baba Is You}, where fine-tuned models struggle to construct the winning condition required to score above 20.0—a task that remains challenging even for GPT-4o.
+This is evident in \textit{Baba Is You}, where fine-tuned models struggle to construct the winning condition required to score above 20.0. \fix{Also, since StarCraft II requires complex strategic reasoning to defeat enemies, the strategic patterns learned from the fine-tuning set were not sufficient for the model to win on new maps.}